Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 \subsection{PDU Session Latency}

 Table~\ref{tab:pdu-latency} shows PDU session establishment latency.
-The serverless architecture achieves median PDU latency of 163--195\,ms, comparable to Open5GS (109--146\,ms) and 8--17$\times$ faster than free5GC (1{,}532--2{,}680\,ms).
-The elevated p99 values (average 16{,}678\,ms across all three systems) observed under medium, high, and burst loads reflect UERANSIM's sequential UE state machine processing: the last UEs in each batch experience queuing delays at the load generator, not at the core network.
+The serverless architecture achieves median PDU latency of 163--195\,ms, comparable to Open5GS (109--146\,ms) and 8--14$\times$ faster than free5GC (1{,}532--2{,}680\,ms).
+The increased p99 values (average 16{,}678\,ms across all three systems) observed under medium, high, and burst loads reflect UERANSIM's sequential UE state machine processing: the last UEs in each batch experience queuing delays at the load generator, not at the core network.
 This artifact affects all systems equally and does not indicate a system-specific bottleneck.

 \textit{Success rates.} The serverless architecture achieves 100\% registration and PDU session success across all scenarios (6{,}300/6{,}300 total).
 Open5GS drops 4~registrations under high load (99.94\% overall) and free5GC drops 1 (99.98\%).
-The differences are marginal at this scale, but the serverless architecture's perfect reliability under all conditions, including burst at 50~reg/s, validates the Procedure-as-a-Function error handling.
+Results are reproducible across runs: cross-run $\sigma$ of the median registration latency ranges from 3 to 47\,ms for Serverless5GC and 13 to 97\,ms for Open5GS, while free5GC exhibits higher run-to-run variability (54 to 564\,ms).

-Table~\ref{tab:function-latency} details the internal per-function execution times (HTTP handler only, excluding proxy and network overhead).
-The total chain time of 15.56\,ms for 8 invocations represents 3.4\% of the average end-to-end registration latency (456.5\,ms); the remaining 96.6\% is attributable to the three NAS round trips inherent to 3GPP registration, UE-side cryptographic processing, and NGAP/NAS encoding.
+Table~\ref{tab:function-latency} shows how long each function takes to execute (HTTP handler only, excluding SCTP and network overhead).
+Each UE registration triggers 8 function invocations in total; summed, they complete in 16.49\,ms, corresponding to just 3.7\% of the 444\,ms median end-to-end latency.
+The remaining 96.3\% is the 3GPP protocol itself: NAS round trips over the radio and N2 interfaces (Registration Request, Authentication Request/Response, Security Mode Command/Complete, and Registration Accept/Complete), plus UE-side cryptographic processing of the authentication challenge.